klamma/ar-for-eu-book/_chapters/chapters/display.md

 When using LEDs evenly distributed over the entire surface, each of the LEDs can also be controlled separately and their luminosity controlled or even switched off (local dimming), so a much higher contrast ratio can be achieved.

 LCD is one of the most widely used display technologies and is used for screens of various shapes and sizes, ranging from computer monitors and televisions to mobile devices such as smartphones and tablets.
-Most projectors in use use an LC display to generate an image.
+Most projectors in use an LC display to generate an image.

 ### DLP Microdisplays